bxparks/rpn83p/docs/USER_GUIDE.md

 | `2ND LEFT`            | ![Input Cursor](images/input-cursor-long-2.png) |
 | `RIGHT` (10 times)    | ![Input Cursor](images/input-cursor-long-3.png) |
 | `2ND RIGHT`           | ![Input Cursor](images/input-cursor-long-4.png) |

+**Input Limits**

+In normal mode, the input system is configured to accept up to 20 digits because a TI-OS floating point number in scientific notation requires 20 digits to enter in full precision (14 significant digits plus 6 digits of notation overhead).

+In `BASE` mode, the digit limit is a variable that depends on the `WSIZ` and the base number (`DEC`, `HEX`, `OCT`, `BIN`).
+In the worst case, the input system will allow as many as 32 digits for a `BIN` binary number with `WSIZ` of 32.

+When the input system detects a complex number through the presence of a `2ND i` or `2ND ANGLE` delimiter, the maximum number of characters is increased to 41 to allow 2 floating point numbers to be entered with full precision along with its delimiter.

 **DEL**